God of Gamblers III: Back to Shanghai: Title

 The two titles, Chinese and English, has discrepancies with each other.
 The English title, however being God of Gamblers III: Back to Shanghai, does not feature the God of Gamblers, played by Chow Yun-fat.
 The Chinese title is translated to Knight of Gamblers II: Shanghai Beach's Saint of Gamblers, but the Knight, played by Andy Lau, is also entirely absent in this film.
 To clarify that, Shanghai Beach does not literally refers to the shores of Shanghai.
 It refers to a TVB drama called The Bund in the 1980s, which featured the clash between Shanghainese triads set in the era of the 1930s.

+Release

+While the international version was released on 22 August 1991, the Taiwan version was only released in Taiwan about a month later.
+Due to the lifting of the restriction of China's actors, the international version was eventually released in Taiwan one year later.

+Reception

+The Taiwan version was a box office success and clinched the 9th best box office reception in Taiwan.

+As the Taiwan audience watched Fang's version of the film a year earlier, interest in Gong's version which was released one year later in Taiwan, the film suffered in the box office.
+Also, Gong's had another film, Mary from Beijing, being shown in the cinemas at the same time, resulting in the poor box office for the film.